-Reliability bring faithfulness to the foreground.
+Reliability brings faithfulness to the foreground.
 We need the tenacity not to give up, to be persistent in doing what is necessary and the willingness to change.
 This is dependability with loyalty and predictability.

-Flexibility links to the willingness to change, because this allows personal growth and contentment.
+Flexibility links to the willingness to change because this allows personal growth and contentment.
 In other words, being diplomatic and happy to go along with change involving minimal stress.

 Altruism is the generosity and self-motivation to make your community a better place.
 Helping others to feel loved and lovable.
 Motivating other people to learn and grow towards a better future.